 Wilford Woodruff was driven to this decision to prevent the LDS Mormons from being thrown off their land once again.
-The US government intended to take all the Mormon church’s money and property, among other things, if the Mormons did not abide by this law and ban the backward and barbaric practice of polygamy.
+The US government intended to take all the Mormon church’s money and property, among other things, if the Mormons did not abide by the law and ban the backward and barbaric practice of polygamy.
 Furthermore, Utah could not become a state in The Union till it did away with polygamy.

 By 1956 and sixty-six years since the Mormon church had banned polygamy, Mormon fundamentalists in mainstream Mormon eyes were seen as undesirables, apostates, renegades, and lawbreakers.

-Besides that, “Fundamentalists” or “The FLDS,” et Al., were regularly headlined negatively in the news, embarrassing mainline Mormons struggling to live by the laws of the land as well as live down their past stigmatization, and, at long last, fit in and respect the Rule of Law.
-This pattern continues today: Mormon Fundamentalists give mainstream Mormons a bad rap among non-Mormon societies who confuse them with the fanatic Mormon Fundamentalists.
+Besides that, “Fundamentalists” or “The FLDS,” et Al., were regularly headlined negatively in the news, embarrassing mainline Mormons struggling to live by the laws of the land as well as live down their past stigmatization, and, at long last, fit in — and respect the Rule of Law.
+This pattern continues today: Mormon Fundamentalists give mainstream Mormons a bad rap among non-Mormon societies who confuse mainline Mormons with the fanatic Mormon Fundamentalists.

-But Hurricane, Utah and other Mormon towns around it are stop-off places or new homes for many refugees from the polygamist townships nearby.
+Hurricane, Utah and other Mormon towns around Hurricane are stop-off places or new homes for many refugees from the polygamist townships nearby.
 Mormon Fundamentalists who leave or escape polygamy, the FLDS dogma, and the control of Short Creek/Colorado City, Hilldale, Centennial Park, and other polygamist towns nearby, hope to make a new life for themselves and their families “Out in the world” –- in other words, outside these renegade and extremist Mormon Fundamentalist strongholds.

 My family was one of the families who fled the secluded, strangulating, renegade Mormon fundamentalist Short Creek cult, using nearby Hurricane, Utah as a stop-off place in 1956–It was a place to get our bearings after going through the traumatic two-and-a-half-year *Short Creek Raid.